Disney Insider Tips

 • Day 5: Disney's Animal Kingdom

-Disney Springs is great on arrival or rest days:
+Disney Springs is great on arrival or rest days for shopping, live music, the giant Disney store,

-• desserts (we always go to Ghiradelli Ice Cream & Chocolate Shop)
+desserts (we always go to Ghiradelli Ice Cream & Chocolate Shop) and restaurants such as

 Best Overall Advice

 Kids rarely care if the schedule is perfect.
-They care about:
+They care about being together, small magical moments,

 Leaving space for spontaneity usually creates the best Disney memories.